Troubleshooting Sitemap source issues

 Cause: Coveo has a title field selection process to ensure all indexed items have titles.
 This process may not return ideal titles in your use case.

-Resolution: Coveo automatically extracts several pieces of metadata that can be used as item titles.
+Resolution: Coveo automatically extracts several pieces of metadata that you can use as item titles.
 See Item title selection mapping rule options to control the value selection process.
+Edit the title field mappings on your source.

 Metadata origin selection